EthanBukenya/data-structures-and-algos/README.md

 # data-structures-and-algos
-A repository containing data structures and Algorithms re-learnt
+A repository containing data structures and Algorithms in Python re-learnt